 So in the remainder of this article we look at the topic in its entirety and pore over the data of how far the average golfer should hit a driver broken down by a number of categories including age, handicap and swing speed to give you a better idea of how good your driving is.

 [Top tip: Improving your fitness and swing speed will make a huge difference to how far you hit the ball and has the potential to add 20 to 30 yards to drives and an extra club throughout the bag.
-If you are interested in getting a little bit closer to the pros check out the best ‘golf training’ programs now:
+If you want to know how you can achieve this check out two of the best ‘golf training’ programs that can get you there:

 How Far Should the Average Golfer Hit a Driver?
 The Good & Bad